lornebb/NullAnIon/README.md

 - Interactive home page artworks.
 - more fluid pricing and auto updating pricing structre.
 - uploading files from clients directly to the site.
+- Alternatively - auto generating dropbox links to send bespoke, named and private dropbox locations for upload.
+- integration with ProtonMail and ProtonCalendar for encryption of communication.

 [Back to Top](##Contents)